freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-nutrition-label/step-040.md

 # --description--

 The `float` styling is causing the new `p` element to be outside of the label's border.
-Add a divider after the `p` element.
+Use your existing `.divider` element as an example to add a new divider after the `p` element.

 # --hints--